 “I’m interested in sharing things that I think are beautiful, fascinating, or funny.
 I do think that fascination can be morbid, and that humor/satire is extremely powerful.
 I’m not afraid to be honest about the fact that I like transgressive imagery, sexuality and extremes of all types.
 But I take it for granted that I’m preaching to the converted—meaning, people wouldn’t follow me if they didn’t want to be seeing that stuff. . . .
 I’m not that interested in ‘triggering normies’ or whatever, I find that pretty tedious.” —Ben DittoDates are a series of four characters generated by a neural network containing embedded metadata with encoded personalities.
-The faces of each “Date” were produced by a generative adversarial network (GAN), a machine learning technique, and animated using open source AR.
-Each Date was trained on various characters from literature and cinema to have a different character.
+The faces of each “Date” were produced by a generative adversarial network (GAN), a machine learning technique that involves feeding photographs of real people to a computer program and then asking it to generate its own images of people.
+Each Date was animated using open source AR and trained on various characters from literature and cinema to have a specific character.
 The code for all this was then embedded on the blockchain, along with a link to a private Discord server for each Date.

 The work explores the space between open source code and biological data and foresees a near future when the boundaries between the two are completely erased within a proprietary metaverse, where our characters will be supplemented and augmented by code and the perception of our identity will be malleable by ourselves, by corporations and by hackers.
 The work speaks in the vernacular of the sex work economy and is for sale within the growing crypto market, a decentralized world of collectibles where ownership of bodies and sexuality can be tokenized, traded and fractionalized.

 Each Date can be accessed only by the owner of the work.
 The four Dates are currently for sale on the OpenSea NFT marketplace.
 If you buy one, it unlocks the Discord server and you can talk to your Date.